mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 }
 ```

-The `loading` and `locations` properties are tracked properties so that changing them, results in the component to be re-rendered.
-They are used in the component's template like this:
+The `loading` and `locations` properties are tracked properties so that changing them results in the component to be re-rendered.
+They are used in the template like this:

 ```hbs {% raw %}
 <div class="results">